Innovation Policy and Advocacy

 A 2017 survey found that 84% of Australians access the internet daily and more than half (56%) accessed it more than five times per day.
 The survey indicated most people own three Internet-enabled devices.
 Internet and wireless communication is a fundamental feature of the social, economic and cultural life of modern cities.
 This should be included in all urban infrastructure planning.
 The ability to conduct business, study, connect with people and services and carry out daily activities, regardless of our location, is now a rudimentary community expectation.

 Providing free WiFi is also of central importance to financially-disadvantaged segments of our population and should be one of the ways of promoting inclusivity and equity in any community.

 While the NSIN recognises the costs involved, we argue it is a public good that government should provide along with sound roadways, well-maintained parks and community spaces in the context of a healthy and safe community environment.
-Free WiFi should be treated as fundamental infrastructure in a progressive, inclusive community.
+Free WiFi should be treated as a fundamental infrastructure in a progressive, inclusive community.

 2. Smart cities: integrating the Internet of Things (IoT) into public infrastructure

-Financial and other efficiencies are possible if local, state and federal governments work together to introduce these innovations, but this requires an early and coordinated approach to preparing for for the integration of the IoT.
+Financial and other efficiencies are possible if local, state and federal governments work together to introduce these innovations, but this requires an early and coordinated approach to preparing for the integration of the IoT.